-The two graphs below show the breakdown of the 9 transactions included in this reporting, by total project costs, compared with the breakdown by number of projects.
+The two graphs below show the breakdown of the 16 transactions included in this reporting, by total project costs, compared with the breakdown by number of projects.

-Even though Category A projects usually require larger amounts of financing, associated with the bigger scale of the projects (and consequently, more significant environmental & social impacts), most projects financed in 2020 were Category B projects, hence the project costs' breakdown above.
+Although most projects financed in 2021 were Category B projects, Category A projects usually require larger amounts of fi-nancing, associated with the bigger scale of the projects (and consequently, more signi-ficant environmental & social impacts, hence the project costs' breakdown above.